-Classroom celebrations and school events- We understand that celebrations and school events are an important part of school culture.
+Classroom celebrations and school events: We understand that celebrations and school events are an important part of school culture.
 Unfortunately, due to the current restrictions, we will not allow any food items to be brought to campus to share.
+This includes birthday celebrations.
 Thanks for your partnership and consideration in promoting a healthy environment for our students!